AbsaOSS/spline-ui/README.md

 # Spline UI

+## Config

+**The app config file required!** Config file should be placed in the directory:
+ - after build in the dist folder `/dist/spline-ui/assets/config.json`
+ - or before build `/src/assets/config.json` (that option also applies for the development)

+ The example of the config can be found here: `/src/assets/example.json`

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4300/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/spline-ui` directory.

+## Deployment

+### Docker

+- Build a Docker image: `docker build -t spline-ui -f deployment/docker/Dockerfile .`
+- Run the Docker image: `docker run -d --name spline-ui -p 7070:7070 spline-ui`

+---

+### Express

+That server can be used to serve the app artifacts at a specific port.
+The default port and build artifacts directory path can be rewritten.
+More details about Express server can be found here `/deployment/express/README.md`.

+- First build the app if it is not already done: `npm run build`
+- Go to the Express deployment directory: `cd deployment/express`
+- Install server dependencies (that step needed before the very first run): `npm install`
+- Start the server: `npm start`

+**Note:**

+- Environment variables rewrites the app config file values.
+- The app config file not required in that case.
+If config not provided the default config and environment vars will be used for the app configuration.

 ---